toholdaquill/toholdaquill.github.io/95-theses-of-cyber.md

 19. Rights that can no longer be defended by force wither and die.

-20. The cornerstones of democracy in the cyber domain are unbreakable e2e encryption, anonymity, and end-point security.
+20. The cornerstones of democracy in the cyber domain are unbreakable end-to-end encryption, anonymity, and end-point security.

 21. The cyber domain today is not a democracy.

 22. The cyber domain favors totalitarian dictatorship by the secret police.

-23. Perfect democracy in the cyber domain is not possible (See: theses 1 & 2).
+23. Perfect democracy in the cyber domain is not possible (See: theses[0,1]).

 24. In the cyber domain, we each now live next door to every corrupt cop, gangster, spy, secret police force, and script kiddie on the planet.